-- 5.3.1 The RDO bank is different from the TOIL bank of time. - 5.3.2 An employee may "bank" up to a maximum of five (5) rostered days off, to be taken later at a convenient time, and/or in conjunction with annual leave, by mutual agreement between the employer and employee. - 5.3.3 Where an employee agrees to work on the RDO and then is required to work in excess of their normal hours during that RDO, any additional hours worked shall be banked as TOIL as provided for in Clause 5.1.2. - 5.3.4 The RDO bank should be cleared by the 30th June annually or at a time mutually agreed in writing between the employer and employee if the employee is to take time off after 30 June. - 5.3.5 This agreement recognises that flexibility with the taking/and or payment of RDO's will vary dependant on special grant funded project work as negotiated between the employer and employee (s).
+- 5.3.1 The RDO bank and the TOIL bank of time is recorded on the employee's payslip as a single total accumulated figure. - An employee may "bank" up to a maximum of five (5) rostered days off, to be taken later at a convenient time, and/or in conjunction with annual leave, days can be taken as single days, by mutual agreement between the employer and employee. - 5.3.3 Where an employee agrees to work on the RDO and then is required to work in excess of their normal hours during that RDO, any additional hours worked may be banked as TOIL or paid out in single time as provided for in Clause 5.1.2. - 5.3.4 The RDO bank should be cleared by the 30th June annually or at a time mutually agreed in writing between the employer and employee if the employee is to take time off after 30 June. - 5.3.5 This agreement recognises that flexibility with the taking/and or payment of RDO's will vary dependant on special grant funded project work as negotiated between the employer and employee (s).